yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

   <img src="https://github.com/user-attachments/assets/f4a478c1-3e78-4ccf-9fb5-2cf8fcfd3bbf" width="200" />
 </p>

 Let's look at the KPIs from January to August 2017 and 2018,  Business has been doing great!
 Sales have gone up by over 139%, and we’ve seen a significant increase in the number of orders and customers.
-The Average Order Value (AOV) has also grown, but not by much. suggesting that the revenue surge is mainly due to a larger number of customers and orders, rather than higher spending per order.
+The Average Order Value (AOV) has also grown, but not by much. suggesting that the revenue surge is mainly due to a larger number of customers and orders, rather than higher spending per order.<br/>

 **5.2 Sales Trends Over Time**

 <details>